kubevault/kubevault/docs/concepts/secret-engine-crds/database-secret-engine/weaviate.md

 #### spec.creationStatements

-`spec.creationStatements` is a `required` field that specifies the roles assigned to the dynamically-created user in Weaviate:
+`spec.creationStatements` is a `required` field that specifies the roles assigned to the dynamically-created user in Weaviate.
+It accepts a JSON object with existing `roles` and/or `custom_roles`:

 ```yaml
 spec: